-All employees of the Forest Practices Board are expected to demonstrate competency in the organization's core values of Accountability, Ethics and Integrity, Leading and Living the Vision and Values of the organization and Solution and Results Orientation.
-Additional competencies specific to this position are:

-- Strategic Focus Identifies key issues and relationships that impact the achievement of long-range goals and vision.
+- Accountability Takes responsibility for outcomes (positive or negative) of one's work; admits mistakes, takes ownership and refocuses efforts when appropriate; takes responsibility for commitments to deliver results.
+Holds others accountable for maintaining a high standard of performance. - Ethics and Integrity Maintains a commitment to honesty; communicates intentions, ideas and feelings openly and directly and welcomes openness and honesty even in difficult situations.
+Represents information and data accurately and completely.
+Maintains confidentiality. - Leading and Living the Vision and Values of the Organization Keeps the organization's vision and values at the forefront of decision-making and action.
+Communicates the importance of the vision and values to others as key to maintaining a positive and energized culture.
+Moves others to action by translating the vision and values into day-to-day activities and behaviours.
+Guides and motivates others to take actions that support values and vision. - Strategic Focus Identifies key issues and relationships that impact the achievement of long-range goals and vision.
 Links long-range vision and concepts to daily work ranging from a simple understanding to a sophisticated awareness of the impact of the world at large on strategies and alternatives. - Leading Others Guiding and influencing the internal culture of the organization through leadership practices and behaviours that engage, motivate and inspire others.
 Coaching, mentoring and creating performance partnerships to foster the long-term learning and development of others. - Business Acumen Manages human, financial and information resources strategically.
 Understands the business implications of decisions and strives to improve organizational performance.
 Has an awareness of business issues, processes and outcomes as they impact external partners as well as the organization's business needs. - Problem Solving/Analytical Thinking - Analyzes problems systematically, breaking down complex issues into components, understanding cause and effect relationships and generates solutions.